Medicare Definitions and Benefits

+Medicare supplements or Medicare Advantage?
 Are you confused or overwhelmed with all of the information you’re being inundated with now that you’re Medicare eligible?
 If so, take heart because you are not alone.
 The Medicare & You book is a great place to start, but it is not the most captivating read!
-If you don’t have much time or would rather spend your time doing more enjoyable things than deciphering all of that mail, call us and we will clear up the confusion.

 Original Medicare comes in a couple different parts, A & B, and covers most of your expenses, but not all.

-Part A helps cover inpatient hospital care such as: room and board, nursing staff, skilled care, limited home health, hospice and inpatient medication.
-Part A is generally premium free and has a deductible of $1288 (2016) per stay in the hospital.
+Medicare Part A helps cover inpatient hospital care such as room and board, nursing staff, skilled care, limited home health, hospice and inpatient medication.
+Medicare Part A is generally premium free.

-Part B covers the medical side: the doctors, outpatient procedures, durable medical equipment, lab work, etc. Part B has a monthly premium starting at $121.80 (2016) and there is an annual deductible $166 (2016).
+Medicare Part B covers the medical side including the doctors, outpatient procedures, durable medical equipment, lab work, etc. Medicare Part B has a monthly premium and there is an annual deductible.
 After that, Medicare will generally pay 80% of approved charges and you are left with the remaining 20%.

 Medicare supplements, also known as Medigap plans, help cover some or all of the out-of-pocket expenses you are responsible for under Original Medicare.
 Medicare supplements are offered through private insurance companies and benefits are dictated by which plan letter you purchase.